AlaskaAirlines/auro-accordion/docs/partials/api.md

 #### trigger

-This slot is used for content that may be clicked on to toggle visibility of the accordian content.
+This slot is used for content that may be clicked on to toggle visibility of the accordion content.

 <div class="twoColDemoRow">
   <div>